 Plants like light from every direction.
 To avoid craning and lopsided growth, simply rotate your plant a quarter (1/4) turn every other time you water.

-Consider this: if your new plant was a human, it just came from what is the equivalent of a 5-star health spa.
+Consider this: if your new plant was a human, it just came from what is the equivalent of a 5-star health spa plant care facility.
 The greenhouse where your plant grew up has optimal humidity levels, temperature and perfect air circulation.
 Spend the first few days getting to know your plant.
 Watch it adapt to your home garden and emerge from the long journey it has just completed.
 Pay attention to what the leaves are telling you.
 If they’re sad (sagging), give the plant some water.
 If the leaves are yellow, ensure the plant has enough indirect light.
 As your plant gets settled into your green space, it will adapt and thrive.
 Enjoy it!
 You and your plant will become the best of friends.

 There are some things to consider when re-potting your plants.
 Make sure you have a new bag of potting mix and a container that is 1 to 2 inches wider than what’s current.
 Be sure to keep the root ball near the top of the new pot and then fill in soil underneath and around the sides.
 Most plants prefer not having the root ball completely buried so just barely cover it with soil (don’t cover the stem at all).
 Water the plant and allow the water to drain completely through the new pot.